rajangar/toy_robot_simulator/README.md

 - Toy Robot Simulator to move it on a sqaure tabletop of 5*5 units

-- Written in Python 3.7 and tested on AWS EC2 instance with Amazon Linux
+- Compatible with Python 3.7 and tested with pytest

 ## How to run

 - Run with main.py and provide input file path with commands as command argument, for example:

-	python main.py input/first.txt
+	python main.py file://input/first.txt

+- There are 4 options to provide the input:

+    STDIN: stdin
+    File: file://<path_to_file>
+    sftp: sftp://<remote_path_to_file>
+    s3: s3://<Bucket_name>/<Object_name>
+    #sftp or S3 access parameters can be provided by Environment variables or in constants.py

 - To download python 3.7, please refer https://www.python.org/downloads/

-- Output will provide in standard output
+- Output will be provide in standard output or file by providing option "LOADER_TYPE" in ENV or "constants.py"

 ## To run test cases

-- All test cases are written in 'test.py' with unittest library
+- All test cases are written with pytest

 - To install unittest library:

-	pip install unittest
+	pip install -r requirements.txt

 - Run command:

-	python test.py
+	pytest

 ## Problem Description